jennjiwon/jennjiwon.github.io/_pages/teaching.md

 ### in progress

-**Oh, Ji Won** & Hong, Seok-Kyeong.
-Confessions of a Koreaboo: Boundary-Policing and Race in K-pop Fandoms.

 ### submitted

 **Oh, Ji Won** & Hong, Seok-Kyeong.
-Confessions of a Koreaboo: Boundary-Policing and Race in K-pop Fandoms.
+Confessions of a Koreaboo:  Cultural Hybridity and Boundary-Policing in Transnational K-pop Fandoms